-The buyer often requests and obtains the right not to close if the target has experienced a material adverse change or material adverse effect (often called a MAC or a MAE clause) to its results of operations, financial condition, assets, liabilities, properties, personnel, operations and at times prospects.

-The target may limit the effect of this MAC or MAE condition by excluding specific matters that should not give the buyer a right to walk from the transaction or by specifying a more recent measurement date.
+No Material Adverse Change.
+The buyer often requests and obtains the right not to close if the target has experienced a material adverse change or material adverse effect (often called a "MAC" or an "MAE" clause) to its results of operations, financial condition, assets, liabilities, properties, personnel, operations and at times prospects.
+The target may limit the effect of this MAC or MAE condition by excluding specific matters that it believes should not give the buyer a right to walk from the transaction or by specifying a more recent measurement date.
 For example, target companies often seek and obtain exceptions for events and changes caused by general economic or industry conditions that do not disproportionately impact the target business and for changes in law and government regulations.

-It can be advantageous for the buyer to include specific financial tests or conditions rather than rely on general MAC language, especially where the buyer is aware of specific problems or risks at the target company, and thus may be deemed to have assumed such problems and risks.
+It can be advantageous for the buyer to include specific financial tests or conditions rather than rely on general MAC language, especially where the buyer is aware of specific problems or risks at the target company and thus may be deemed to have assumed such problems and risks.
 As might be expected, target companies heavily resist (and are usually successful in resisting) such objective and specific tests.